 The Norwegian health authorities have introduced rationing of vital medicines in order to ensure fair distribution of medicines to prevent stockpiling.

 Safe use of medicines

-Talk to a doctor about correct use of medicines if you have contracted COVID-19 or are afraid of contracting it.
-At the time of writing, there are no approved medicines for use to treat COVID-19.
-Any websites offering medicines for COVID-19 are fraudulent.
+Talk to a doctor about correct use of medicines if you have contracted covid-19 or are afraid of contracting it.
+At the time of writing, there are no approved medicines for use to treat covid-19 outside a hospital setting.
+Any websites offering medicines for covid-19 are fraudulent.

-- Do not take any medicines for treatment of COVID-19 without talking with a doctor first.
+- Do not take any medicines to treat covid-19 without talking to a doctor first.

 - Do not use medicines for other conditions to treat covid-19 without talking to a doctor first.
 This applies to both prescription medicines and products that can be purchased over the counter.

-Wholesalers must issue a report to the Norwegian Medicines Agency before they are permitted to export medicines out of Norway.
-The Norwegian Medicines Agency requires three days to make a decision on whether to approve export of medicines.
+Wholesalers must submit an application to the Norwegian Medicines Agency before they are permitted to export medicines out of Norway.
+The Norwegian Medicines Agency requires three days to process the application before granting export of medicines.

 Emergency stocks of medicines